Znasif/HackTemplate/README.md

 python main_beta.py
 ```

+If doing in MacOS, you need to enable terminal.app inside settings -> privacy & security -> screen and system audio recording

 #### e.
 Start the client

 - Press **Start Streaming** → This will start sharing the PC screen with the server.